LET852 Peniocereus greggii v. transmontanus

 LET103 Cleistocactus morawetzianus

-A shrubby, columnar cactus with slender, erect stems that are branching from the base and growing to about 8 feet tall if grown outside, modertely armed with grayish spines.
+A shrubby, columnar cactus with slender, erect stems that are branching from the base and growing to about 8 feet tall if grown outside, moderately armed with grayish spines.
 The tubular flowers are white.
 Cleistocactus morawetzianus is native to dry, interandean valleys in central an southern Peru.
 It is easy to grow in most warm temperate climates.
 It makes a great container plant for cooler zones, should be protected from freezing.

 JB250 Beavertail Prickly Pear ( Opuntia basilaris )